Abdul-Wahab-318/pakistani-news-sentiment-analysis/README.md

 # Sentiment Analysis on Pakistani News Articles
 This project involves performing sentiment analysis on Pakistani news articles collected over the past month (August-September 2024).
-The primary goal is to understand public sentiment regarding various topics and events covered in the news.
+The primary goal is to understand media coverage regarding various topics and events covered in the news.
 A total of 800+ articles were scraped from multiple news sources, and the sentiment of each article was analyzed and was given a compound score.

 ## Table of Contents
 1. [Introduction](#introduction)